joeyhdz/Stats-Project-2/knit files/project.md

 Takeaways:

-- Looking at the data we see that some of the weight values(in KG) are very low. assuming the low weight belongs to individuals who are older, maybe bed ridden, and have instances of sarcopenia this is plausible… but also it’s good to keep this in mind moving forward.
+- Looking at the data we see that some of the weight values (in KG) are very low.
+Assuming the low weight belongs to individuals who are older - maybe bed ridden - and have instances of sarcopenia, this is plausible… but, it’s also good to keep this in mind moving forward.

-- raterisk: This is a completely subjective topic. maybe interesting to see, but not expected that this will provide much insight.
+- Raterisk: This is a completely subjective topic.
+It may be interesting to see, but not expected to provide much insight.

 - Duplicate data: There is instances of duplicated data in the site_id, phy_id.
 This makes sense since many sites will occur with repeating metrics and many physicians will also occur with those same metrics.

-- smoke has a very small sample of “Yes” (35)
+- Smoke has a very small sample of “Yes” (35).

 ``` r
 # adding dataset into df call.